citp/privacy-policy-historical/h/he/hea/hearsaysocial.com.md

-> *The following text is extracted and transformed from the hearsaysocial.com privacy policy that was archived on 2016-08-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160815080909id_/https%3A//hearsaysocial.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hearsaysocial.com privacy policy that was archived on 2017-06-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170612053539id_/https%3A//hearsaysystems.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy — Hearsay Social
+# Privacy Policy | Hearsay Systems

-### Notice: We updated our Privacy Policy in August 2016.
+Notice: We updated our Privacy Policy in September 2016.

-To view our archived privacy policy, please [click here](https://web.archive.org/archived-privacy-policy).
+To view our archived privacy policy, please [click here](https://hearsaysocial.com/archived-privacy-policy/).

 Last updated August 2016